 And if all that wasn't enough, you get watercolors from renowned artist John Coker, and the list of photo credits is a who's-who in the narrow gauge railroad world: Otto Perry, W. C. Whittaker, Robert W. Richardson, Ron Nixon, and many others.

-Canadian Caboose Press, softcover, 224 pages., standard landscape book 10 x 8 in., B&W photographs and illustrations.
+Canadian Caboose Press, softcover, 224 pages., standard landscape book 10 x 8 in., Black-and-White photographs and illustrations.